eiriklv/react-async/README.md

 # React Async (Legacy edition with hacky React 0.13.x support)

+**EXTRA WARNING:** This only works when you have a maximum of a SINGLE component INSTANCE of each kind.
+That means - it does NOT support MULTIPLE INSTANCES of a single component.

 **WARNING:** Keeping data in React component's state is a bad idea.
 React component's state is for purely UI state, like "if this dropdown openned or closed?".
 In light of that, React Async is an anti-pattern so you shouldn't use